Massipssa/Docs/security/web/headers.md

   - Clickjacking

 - Browser has to implement the header
-- It's a contol client side
+- It's a control client side
-- If it doesn't recognize a header it igonre it
+- If it doesn't recognize a header it ignores it